 What the FUCK?!?!?!

-Yes, Wolff drives home with his little sister’s decapitated body in the back seat, parks the car in the family driveway, and then walks inside and lies down for bed.
-He then lays there staring off into horrified space until morning when – Oh, God, no. Yes, he lays there until morning where we ONLY hear momma Collette bid farewell to Papa Bryne downstairs, kiss him goodbye, and walks out to her car… This scene was the most prolonged bouts of pure silence I have ever heard in a movie… And then Collette earns herself another Oscar nomination with her reaction of gut-punch horror.
+Yes, Wolff drives home with his little sister’s decapitated body in the back seat.
+He parks the car in the family driveway, and then walks inside and lies down for bed.
+He then lays there staring off into horrified space until morning.
+Then – Oh, God, no. Yes, he lays there until morning where we ONLY hear momma Collette bid farewell to Papa Bryne downstairs, kiss him goodbye, and walks out to her car… This scene was the most prolonged bouts of pure silence I have ever heard in a movie… And then Collette earns herself another Oscar nomination with her reaction of gut-punch horror.

 I’m truthfully getting super uncomfortable even talking/thinking about Collette’s reaction to finding her daughter’s dead body (offscreen).
 I was thinking of turning away from the screen.
-And I wish I would have as Aster then follows this moment of real pure horror up by slapping upon the screen a blistering bright, middle of the goddamn day close-up of little Charlie’s severed head, still lying on the side of the road where her older brother and protector left it the night before.
+And I wish I would have.
+Aster then follows this moment of real pure horror with pure terror.
+He slaps upon the screen a blistering bright, middle of the goddamn day close-up of little Charlie’s severed head.
+Still lying on the side of the road where her older brother and protector left it the night before.
 Where he left it to be consumed by an army of ants.

-The image of Charlie’s severed head lying on the dirt of the road, still screaming in horror and/or gasping for breath, is one of the most horrific images ever put on the screen – in a horror movie or otherwise.
-Sure there are other scary parts in the film – such as Colette hiding up in the corner of Wolff’s room, or Colette sawing her head off – but still, nothing else in the scary-as-fuck movie can match the power of pure horror that this painfully extended sequence conjures.
-It’s one for the ages and one that – along with the crucifix scene from The Exorcist and Quint’s death from Jaws – will be etched in horror fans heads for the rest of time.
+The image of Charlie’s severed head lying on the dirt of the road.
+Still screaming in horror and/or gasping for breath.
+That is one of the most horrific images ever put on the screen.
+In a horror movie or otherwise.
+Sure there are other scary parts in Hereditary.
+Such as Colette hiding up in the corner of Wolff’s room, or Colette sawing her head off.
+But still, nothing else in the scary-as-fuck movie can match the power of pure horror that this painfully extended sequence conjures.
+It’s one for the ages.
+And one that – along with the crucifix scene from The Exorcist and Quint’s death from Jaws – will be etched in horror fans heads for the rest of time.

 Hereditary is now available on Blu-ray!